PoisotLab/ms_network_prediction/reviews.md

 structure of the manuscript is guided by the conceptual figure, and the structure of the sections are outlined within each section.
 Based on the detailed comments by reviewer 1, we have identified areas where the flow may be improved, and made the relevant edits.
+We have also added small introductory paragraphs to the main sections in order to primer the readers.

 **Comment 5**: the proof of concept does not bring new information